Phuket expands 'sandbox' scheme to vaccinated travellers from all countries

 Foreign Ministry spokesman Tanee Sangrat said unvaccinated children would be able to travel with their vaccinated parents.

-The sandbox programme has already lured more than 38,000 visitors to the white sands of Phuket, and generated US$66.67 million (S$90.5 million).
+The sandbox scheme has already lured more than 38,000 visitors to the white sands of Phuket, and generated US$66.67 million (S$90.5 million).

 The changes will allow previously excluded Indonesians and Malaysians to travel to Phuket.

-Before the pandemic, Malaysia was Thailand's second biggest source of tourists, with more than four million travellers visiting in 2019.
+Before the pandemic, Malaysia was Thailand's second biggest source of tourists, with more than four million travellers visiting in 2019 alone.

-Thai authorities hope to reopen five other destinations, including capital Bangkok, using the sandbox model from the start of next month, followed by 20 more locations in December once vaccination rates increase.
+The Thai authorities hope to reopen five other destinations, including capital Bangkok, using the sandbox model from the start of November, followed by 20 more locations in December once vaccination rates increase.

-However, travel advice from other countries discouraging would-be tourists could hamper Thailand's plans to reboot the industry.
+However, travel advice from other countries discouraging would-be holiday makers could hamper Thailand's plans to reboot the tourist industry.

 Britain and the United States have issued travel warnings as the country grapples with a deadly third wave of the virus and low vaccination rates.